 One day for researchers leads on to the next, but they do not necessarily resemble each other.
 The reason is quite simple:

 leads on to the next, but they do not necessarily resemble each other.
 The reason is quite simple: there are plenty of players, ranging from vendors (e.g. laboratories to drug depot) and many roles such as Project Management, Data Management, Medical Monitor, Regulatory Affairs, Quality Assurance, etc. This is the case for studies managed by Innovaderm Research, a Clinical Research Organization where Melanie Pomerleau works, which focuses on clinical research in dermatology.

 Before marketing a drug or product, there is a wide variety of steps to be taken.
 This is where the first researchers come into play.
 Everything begins with fundamental research.

-“A cure is found, it is tested, we will see what happens and predict what will happen when it is used on or in the human body,” explains Melanie Pomerleau, who has more than 20 years experience in pharmaceutical research.
+“A molecule candidate is found, it is tested in vitro to predict what will happen when it is used on or in the human body,” explains Melanie Pomerleau, who has more than 20 years experience in pharmaceutical research.

 Then comes the preclinical phase.
-Products are tested on animals to observe the side effects.
-The research continues with the clinical phase, where assessments are ultimately carried out on humans.
+Products are tested on animals to observe potential efficacy and side effects.
+The research continues with the clinical phase, where assessments are carried out on humans.
 This whole process is spread over several years.

 A beehive of activity

 At all of these stages a wide variety of workers is called upon, according to the needs of a research project.
 For clinical research, here is the procedure: